If These Walls Could Talk: The Story of Timaru’s Trades Hall Societies Clyde Carr Memorial Hall

 Clyde Carr Memorial Hall Opens Today: Timaru Trades Hall Society Represents Labour Groups Formed 24 Years Ago (14 June 1969).
 Aoraki Heritage Collection, accessed 02/11/2025: https://aorakiheritage.recollect.co.nz/nodes/view/681

-This hall was built by and for the trade unions and the Labour movement — a new home for working people whose collective action had shaped much of 20th-century Timaru.
-Oh, to have been a fly on the wall here!
+This Hall was built for the trade unions and the Labour Party, a new home for working people whose collective action had shaped much of 20th-century Timaru.
+The First Trades Hall established: 1945–46, then they relocated to the Clyde Carr Memorial Hall, which opened in: 1969 Oh, to have been a fly on the wall here!

-For nearly a quarter of a century before the new hall opened, the beating heart of Timaru’s labour movement stood in Sophia Street.
-That earlier Trades Hall, established soon after the Timaru Trades Hall Society was formed on 18 December 1945, was a hive of worker life — meetings, strikes, socials, and smoky debates that stretched long into the night.
+So for about 25 years before the new hall opened, the heart of Timaru’s labour movement stood at 27 Sophia Street.
+That earlier Trades Hall, established soon after the Timaru Trades Hall Society was formed on 18 December 1945, was a hive of worker life where they held meetings, planned strikes, socials, and I am sure debated strategies that could have stretched long into the night.

 The Society was formally incorporated the following year, with D. H. Beswick as president, J. W. Downes as vice-president, E. J. T. Wood as secretary, and W. E. D. Shepherd as treasurer.